timker/docs/wiki/Add-ServiceStack-Reference.md

 [TypeScript](https://github.com/ServiceStack/ServiceStack/wiki/TypeScript-Add-ServiceStack-Reference),
 [F#](https://github.com/ServiceStack/ServiceStack/wiki/FSharp-Add-ServiceStack-Reference) and
 [VB.NET](https://github.com/ServiceStack/ServiceStack/wiki/VB.Net-Add-ServiceStack-Reference)
-including integration with most leading IDE's, effectively providing a flexible alternative than sharing your DTO assembly with clients, now clients can easily add a reference to a remote ServiceStack instance and update DTO's directly from within VS.NET, Xcode, Android Studio, IntelliJ and Eclipse.
-This also lays the groundwork and signals our approach on adding support for typed API's in other languages in future.
-Add a [feature request for your favorite language](http://servicestack.uservoice.com/forums/176786-feature-requests) to prioritize support for it sooner!
+including integration with most leading IDE's to provide a flexible alternative than sharing your DTO assembly with clients.
+Clients can now easily add a reference to a remote ServiceStack url and update DTOs directly from within VS.NET, Xcode, Android Studio, IntelliJ and Eclipse.
+We plan on expanding on this foundation into adding seamless, typed, end-to-end integration with other languages - Add a [feature request for your favorite language](http://servicestack.uservoice.com/forums/176786-feature-requests) to prioritize support for it sooner!

 Our goal with Native Types is to provide an alternative for sharing DTO dlls, that can enable a better dev workflow for external clients who are now able to generate (and update) Typed APIs for your Services from a remote url within their favorite IDE - reducing the burden and effort required to consume ServiceStack Services whilst benefiting from clients native language strong-typing feedback.